• Study level

 Description

-This course is an introduction to the standard model of cosmology in its theoretical and phenomenological aspects.
-It focuses on the hot inflationary Big-Bang model.
-It is based on the course of general relativity and cosmology of M1.
+This course is an introduction to the theoretical and phenomenological aspects of the Standard Model of Cosmology.
+It focuses on the inflationary hot Big-Bang model.
+It is based on the M1 course on general relativity and cosmology.

 Read more